sophiamyang/daily_email/README.md

 - Fill out this form: [Daily Positive Thoughts Signup](https://forms.gle/SzCf7zVF5KtvndNh6)
 - Get daily personalized messages

 **Note:** This is my fun side project - I'll keep it running as long as I can, but no guarantees!
-You can unsubscribe anytime by replying "UNSUBSCRIBE" to any email.
+You can unsubscribe anytime by filling out [this form](https://forms.gle/DmuPozEkoVNA61VP7).

 ## How It Works